 - Exposition of Immortality: This film is essentially, entirely about this trope.
 It consists of an immortal character telling people all about the things he's done, seen and experienced down the ages and their reactions to it.
 Oldman even lampshades this with his comment about people hanging onto objects from thousands of years ago being "absurd."

-- The Fog of Ages: John only remembers "the ups and downs" and has forgotten most of his ancient life.
+- The Fog of Ages: John remembers "the ups and downs and traumas" and has forgotten most of his ancient life, including his native language.
 He also mentions that he uses archaeology to try to understand aspects of his life that he's forgotten over time or to clarify why certain events he was witness to happened as they did.

 - God Test: Most of the story is built upon his friends' attempts to give him one of these, which he explains that he cannot (or simply will not) do.
 Then he tells them that the whole story was only a story, and they go on their ways.
 He accidentally reveals himself to be Gruber's father at the end, thereby completing the God Test only for Gruber and Sandy, nearby.
 Dan's belief is unknown, but he is last shown in a contemplative mood, after an ambulance speeds past him towards the house.